levimcclenny/multimodal_transfer_learned_regression/README.md

 ## Requirements
-Code was implemented on the following versions:
+Code was implemented on the following package versions:
 ```
 tensorflow version = 1.15.2
 numpy version = 1.15.4
 keras version = 2.2.4
 ```

-We created a short script to test for the versions on your local machine, run the command
+We created a short script to test for the versions on your local machine, you can run the command
 ```
 python versiontest.py
 ```
 and verify versions.
 Tensorflow v2.2 is also know to work properly.
 Other versions of ```numpy``` and ```tf.keras``` should still function properly, but will likely throw depreciation warnings.

-### Virtual Environment
+### Virtual Environment (Optional)
 **(Mac)** To create a virtual environment to run this code, download the repository either via ```git clone``` or by clicking download at the top of github, then navigate to the top-level folder in a terminal window and execute the commands

 ```